How the first English novels by Parsis were written in the backdrop of the plague and politics

 There are perhaps no other people on God’s earth who are more mercilessly misjudged and thoughtlessly maligned at the present day than the Indians, and unless the mist of prejudice and distrust against them, is raised, there can be, I am afraid, no guarantee that the political horizon of India will always remain free from threatening clouds of discord, dissension and turmoil.”

 Ghamat’s novel seems to be largely autobiographical.
-In 1888, a twenty-one year old Ghamat went to London after his graduation from the University of Bombay to study law.
+In 1888, a 21-year-old Ghamat went to London after his graduation from the University of Bombay to study law.
 At London, he kept terms at the Middle Temple and qualified as a barrister in 1891.
 He was an exact contemporary of MK Gandhi and it is possible that, as fellow Gujaratis, they may well have come into contact in London, a connection they could have even renewed in Bombay in the 1890s when both of them were just beginning their professional life.
-Ghamat came back to India to practice law, first at the Thane district courts, before joining the Bombay Bar in 1904.
+Ghamat came back to India to practise law, first at the Thane district courts, before joining the Bombay Bar in 1904.

 Following in the footsteps of Ghamat himself, the protagonist Rustim, after a sunny suburban childhood marred only by smallpox, prepares to leave Bombay to study law in London.
 “Friday, the 10th day of August 18 – was fixed for Rustim’s departure for England by the steamship Good Hope.”
 In the context of the novel, the year could only be 1888, the same year in which Ghamat himself departed.